I Love You Always Forever: Other releases

 Lewis has re-recorded the song at least twice.
 A re-recording with slightly modified instrumentation appears as a bonus track of her 2008 album In the Pink.
 In 2015, Lewis released the song again on her jazz-influenced covers album, Brand New Day.
 She was reluctant to include the song at all; but the track that appears on the album has a "completely different arrangement", and Lewis says she now likes it.
 Matt Collar of AllMusic felt that the new version was a "ruminative reworking" of the original.

 Betty Who version

 Australian pop singer Betty Who released a version of the song on 3 June 2016, with remixes released on 29 July 2016.
 It was released as the lead single from her second studio album, The Valley.

 Music video

 The music video, directed by Ben Cope and Daniel Gomes, was released on 14 July 2016.

 Chart performance

-The song is Who's first to reach the ARIA Charts, peaking at number six while also earning a number one on AirCheck's National Radio Airplay Chart.
+The song was Who's first to enter the Australian ARIA Singles Chart, peaking at number six, while also reaching number one on AirCheck's National Radio Airplay Chart.
 The song has also had minor success in New Zealand, peaking at number 33.
 The song was successful on the US Dance Club Songs chart, where it peaked at number one, becoming her third number one on the chart.